| Title: | Score Matching Estimation by Automatic Differentiation |

 A quadratic function can be written as

-The gradient of with respect to
+The gradient of with respect to is

 The Hessian is